Image: UNSW Business School building

 Co-hosted by CEPAR and the School of Risk & Actuarial Studies, UNSW Business School, the Colloquium is a unique annual event, bringing together academia, government and industry to discuss the latest research on pensions, superannuation and retirement.

 The 29th Colloquium on Pensions and Retirement Research will be held on 1 December and 2 December, 2021, at the UNSW Sydney campus and simultaneously online.
 The Colloquium will also host a special online session on 3 December, sponsored by the International Pension Research Association (IPRA).*

 CALL FOR PAPERS

 The theme this year is ‘Financing Retirement in the 2020s and Beyond’.

-In the interest of highlighting the theme we specifically invite submissions on:
+In the interest of highlighting the theme we specifically invited submissions on: